Lehi, Utah: Education

-Mountainland Technical College (MTECH) is a public technical training institution located in Lehi.
-MTECH serves high school and adult students at the Lehi location, offering programs of study in automotive, culinary arts, healthcare, information technology and a growing number of other industry and technical programs.
-MTECH offers community education programs such as training in basic computer skills and specific software programs and partners with many area employers in providing customized training for their employees through the Custom Fit program.
+Mountainland Technical College (MTECH) is a public technical training institution located in Lehi that serves high school seniors (through dual enrollment) and adult students.
+The Lehi campus offers training and education in automotive, culinary arts, healthcare, information technology, and a growing number of other industry-specific programs.
+It also partners with many area employers to provide customized training for their employees through the Custom Fit program.

-Challenger School is located in Lehi, in the Traverse Mountain area.
+Challenger School, a private school system with 27 campuses in the United States—six of them on the Wasatch Front—operates a school in the Traverse Mountain area of Lehi that serves preschool through eighth grade.

 Infrastructure

 Transportation

 I-15 runs through Lehi, with five exits (at American Fork Main St/SR-145, Lehi Main St/SR-73, 2100 North/SR-194, Triumph Blvd, and Timpanogos Highway/SR-92) located in the city.
 The Utah Transit Authority operates a bus system that reaches into the city.
 Work on the FrontRunner South commuter rail began in August 2008, and the Lehi station opened for service on December 12, 2012.
 The Lehi station is located near Thanksgiving Point.